goldmanm/cantera/doc/sphinx/cxx-guide/compiling.rst

 ====

 Cantera is distributed with an "include Makefile" that can be used with Make-based build systems.
-This file ``Cantera.mak`` is located in the ``samples`` subdirectory of the Cantera installation directory.
+This file ``Makefile.in`` is located in the ``samples`` subdirectory of the Cantera installation directory.
 To use it, add a line referencing this file to the top of your Makefile::